 - AskState: Ask current appliance status

-With these intents, the AI voice assistant can take on appliance-focused tasks.
+With these intents, the AI Kitchen assistant can take on appliance-focused tasks.
 This context lays the groundwork for seamless integration with IoT platforms or embedded systems, enabling smart workflows where multiple devices coordinate together in real time.

 To see how Rhino Speech-to-Intent can be applied beyond appliances, take a look at the AI Cooking Companion in Python